 Take the next step to build your data culture

 Look, this is hard stuff.
-It will take time, trial and error, and a culture shift.
 These things don’t happen overnight.
-However, leading companies encourage experimentation because they believe not being data-driven is the bigger institutional hazard.
+This type of transformation may be new for many business leaders.
+As you embark on your new approach, keep in mind that it will take time, trial and error, and a culture shift.
+However, leading companies encourage experimentation because they believe that not being data-driven and embracing AI is the bigger institutional hazard.
 And inaction is the biggest risk of all.